-Caution: Even if "Fill with 0xFF" is not selected, this action always applies for the minimum unit of programming by the MCU.
+Caution: Even if "Fill with 0xFF" is not selected, when an amount of data is less than the minimum unit for writing to the target memory in the MCU, the data are always padded with 0xFF.

 (3) Erase Option

 Set options when "Erase" is selected for "Command".